hanja-graph/hanja-graph/design/features.md

 * Shades of meaning conveyed through example sentences in Korean, not the addition of additional English synonyms.
 * Aggressive deduplication of words that differ only in their grammatical usage and not essential meaning.

+Another explicit non-goal of this project is to teach its users how to read of write Hanja themselves.
+In my experience, with Korean at least this is a massive waste of time that distracts from actual useful language skills.